severalnines/galera-docker-mariadb/README.md

 ## Overview ##

-The image supports running MariaDB 10.1 (Galera is included) with Docker orchestration tool like Docker Engine Swarm Mode and Kubernetes and requires an etcd (standalone or cluster) to run homogeneously.
+The image supports running MariaDB 10.0 with Docker orchestration tool like Docker Engine Swarm Mode and Kubernetes and requires an etcd (standalone or cluster) to run homogeneously.
 It can also run on a standalone environment.

 ## Requirement ##